Here Are 10 Things You Need To Look Out For When Looking At Solar

 Solar power is considered one of the best ways to reduce your household’s power bills.
-There are now millions of solar systems installed across Australia and for most households, it is a great investment that will significantly reduce your power bills.
+There are now millions of solar systems installed across Australia and for most households, it is a great investment that will significantly reduce their power bills.

 But unfortunately, not everyone plays by the rules, which means there are certain tricks, scams, and solar panel rip-offs that have some people thinking that solar panels are a joke.